 - Representing individuals in complex trust and closely-held business dispute

 James is committed to the firm’s proud legacy of pro bono representation.
-In addition to maintaining an ongoing pro bono practice, James regularly volunteers in a “lawyer for the day” program at the Appeals Court, where he advises economically disadvantaged litigants on civil appellate issues.
+In addition to maintaining an ongoing pro bono practice, James regularly advises litigants on civil appellate issues while volunteering in a the “lawyer for the day” program at the Massachusetts Appeals Court.

 Prior to joining the firm, James worked as a summer associate at an international law firm in San Francisco, CA, as a paralegal in the Boston office of an international law firm, and as a paralegal specialist at the U.S. Department of Justice, Antitrust Division in Washington, D.C.
 James served as lead paralegal of the Division's winning trial team in U.S. v.
 H&R Block—the Division's first successful challenge to a merger in more than eight years—and earned an Assistant Attorney General Award of Distinction for his work.

-A graduate of the University of California, Berkeley, School of Law (Boalt Hall), James received the American Jurisprudence Award and served as Publishing Editor of the California Law Review.
+A graduate of the University of California, Berkeley, School of Law, James received the American Jurisprudence Award and served as Publishing Editor of the California Law Review.
 The journal published his comment, Caetano: A Dangerous Misreading of Unusual in Heller, in 2016.

 Education & Admissions

-University of California, Berkeley, School of Law (Boalt Hall), J.D.
+University of California, Berkeley, School of Law, J.D.